AI-Generated Content (AIGC) for Various Data Modalities: A Survey

-\textbf{Video-to-3D avatar.} Some other works take in an RGB video as input to generate a 3D avatar.
+Some other works take in an RGB video as input to generate a 3D avatar.
 This removes the need for posed 3D scans or posed 2D images (for multi-view settings) while providing better performance than using single images only.
+We discuss the works that generate full avatars and those that generate avatar heads separately below.
-Some earlier works are based on human parametric models, and use video information to model the clothing and hair by learning the offsets to the mesh template (e.g., Alldieck et al. \cite{alldieck2018video,alldieck2018detailed}, Octopus \cite{alldieck2019learning}).

-ICON \cite{xiu2022icon} produces an animatable avatar from an RGB video via an implicit SDF-based approach.
+\textit{Video-to-3D Avatar.} Some earlier works for video-to-3D avatar are based on human parametric models, and use video information to model the clothing and hair by learning the offsets to the mesh template (e.g., Alldieck et al. \cite{alldieck2018video}, Octopus \cite{alldieck2019learning}).
+Subsequently, ICON \cite{xiu2022icon} produces an animatable avatar from an RGB video via an implicit SDF-based approach.
 Specifically, ICON first performs 3D mesh recovery in a frame-wise manner to obtain the surface normals in each frame, and them combine them together to form a clothed and animatable avatar with realistic clothing deformations.
 SelfRecon \cite{jiang2022selfrecon} adopts a hybrid approach which optimizes both an explicit mesh and SDF.
-SCARF \cite{feng2022capturing} represents the body with a mesh (based on SMPL-X \cite{pavlakos2019expressive}) and the clothing with a NeRF, which offers animator control over the avatar shape, pose hand articulations and body expressions while allowing extraction and transference of clothing.
+SCARF \cite{feng2022capturing} represents the body with a mesh and the clothing with a NeRF, which offers animator control over the avatar shape, pose hand articulations and body expressions while allowing extraction and transference of clothing.
 Recently, Vid2Avatar \cite{guo2023vid2avatar} introduces a self-supervised way to reconstruct detailed 3D avatars from monocular videos in the wild, which does not require any ground truth supervision or other priors extracted from large clothed human datasets.
-MonoHuman \cite{yu2023monohuman} introduces an animatable human neural field from monocular video.

-\textbf{Others.} Other works explore other types of inputs, e.g., thermal images \cite{liu2023humans} or depth images \cite{wang2021metaavatar}.
-Another line of work also aims to generate and edit personalized 3D avatars given a photograph (e.g., 3DAvatarGAN \cite{abdal20233davatargan}).